 David Fording, CFA, Partner

-Our active ownership culture creates long-term client relationships by helping you achieve successful investment outcomes.
+Our active ownership culture creates long-term client relationships by aligning with your interests and helping you achieve successful investment outcomes.
 Contact us to learn how we can partner with you.